Indoor Air Quality

 Click on the following links for more information:

 Outdoor Air Quality

 The Air Quality Program in Cascade County is under contract with the State of Montana Department of Environmental Quality.
-We continuously monitor the air for carbon monoxide and particulate matter 2.5 microns or less or PM 2.5.
+We continuously monitor the air for particulate matter (2.5 microns or less or PM 2.5).
 This site is located at Overlook Park on Tenth Avenue South.

 A major open burning permit is needed when:

 - Request to burn more than 100 acres of forest slash or more than 2,000 acres of agricultural burning in one year.

 - Request to burn clean, untreated wood by-product waste from a business, industrial or demolition project.

 - Firefighter Training Open Burning Permit-Request to burn material, including otherwise prohibited materials and structures at a sit other than a solid waste disposal site for the specific purpose of training firefighters that accomplishes a legitimate training need.

 Please contact the City-County Health Department to complete the Open Burning Application.